jmcglone/jmcglone.github.io/_posts/2018-01-18-Code_alignment_issues.md

 Thick boxes in those tables represent 32B aligned windows and I highlighted with yellow instructions which are hot (the body of the loop).

 First observation is that second layout is better than the baseline, because all the hot code fits directly into one 32B aligned window.
 And indeed, second case has twice as less DSB misses (`DSB_MISS_PS` 1800M vs 888M) and exactly 0 DSB-MITE switches penalty (`DSB2MITE_SWITCHES,PENALTY_CYCLES` 888M vs 0).
 But why it performes 10% worse?
 This is probably some other architectural subtle detail that I don't know about.

-I made several attempts of proving some hypothesis by predicting how decoded instructions will land in DSB, but still not sure if I got it right.
+I made several attempts of proving some hypothesis by predicting how decoded instructions will land in DSB, however I'm not 100% sure if I got it right.
+My take on this can be found [DSB layout.pdf](https://github.com/dendibakh/dendibakh.github.io/tree/master/_posts/code/CodeAlignment/DSB_layout.pdf).

 Profiles and performance counters don't show any anomaly.
 But second case is much more front-end bound than the baseline (`IDQ_UOPS_NOT_DELIVERED,CYCLES_0_UOPS_DELIV` 4100M vs 5200M).
 I present all the collected counters as well as explanation for them in the end of this post.

 ### To make things even more funny